-Lake Angelo is located in Highlands County, Florida (Sections 25 and 30, Township 33 South, Range 28 East), in the Peace River Basin of the Southwest Florida Water Management District (Figure 1).
-White (1970) classified the area of west-central Florida containing Lake Angelo as the Lake Wales Ridge physiographic region.
-Brooks (1981) characterized the area surrounding the lake as the Eastern Complex of the Central Ridge unit of the Lake Wales Ridge subdivision of the Central Lake District physiographic district and described the unit as containing some residual high hills (to 220 feet) with considerable amounts of Upper Miocene coarse clastics underlying the ridge.
-Most of the surficial deposits and relief features are related to Pliocene and Early Pleistocene beach ridges and paleodunes.
+Lake Anoka is located in Highlands County, Florida (Sections 27 and 28, Township 33 South, Range 28 East), in the Peace River Basin of the Southwest Florida Water Management District (Figure 1).
+White (1970) classified the area of west-central Florida containing Lake Anoka as the Intraridge physiographic region.
+Brooks (1981) characterized the area surrounding the lake as the Eastern Complex of the Central Ridge unit of the Lake Wales Ridge subdivision of the Central Lake District physiographic district.
+The unit is described as containing some residual high hills (to 220 feet) with considerable amounts of Upper Miocene coarse clastics underlying the ridge.
+Most of the surficial deposits are related to Pliocene and Early Pleistocene beach ridges and paleodunes.
 As part of the Florida Department of Environmental Protection's Lake Bioassessment/Regionalization Initiative, the area has been identified as the Southern Lake Wales Ridge lake region, and described as the Intraridge Valley where there are mostly clear-water lakes.
-Elevations are 70-150 feet, and soils are generally in the sandy, well-drained Astatula-Paola-Tavares association.
+Elevations are 70-150 feet with sandy, welldrained soils.
 Lakes range from acidic to alkaline, but almost all are clear with low color and low nutrients (Griffith et al. 1997).

 The lake is located in the Carter Creek drainage basin within the Kissimmee River watershed.
-Surface water inflow to Lake Angelo occurs from residential and agricultural areas surrounding the lake.
-Because Lake Angelo does not have an outlet conveyance system that is the principal control of surface water elevations, it is considered a closed basin lake (Figure 2).
+Surface water inflow to Lake Anoka consists of stormwater drainage from areas west of the lake, and overland flow from the surrounding residential and agricultural (citrus) areas.
+Lake Anoka discharges to the south through a shallow ditch and culvert system to Lake Lelia (Figure 2).
 There are permitted ground water withdrawals within the surrounding lake area, but there are no surface water withdrawals from the lake currently permitted by the District.
 There is no public access to the lake.

-The 1952 United States Geological Survey 1:24,000 Lake Arbuckle SW, Fla. quadrangle map (photorevised 1972, minor revision 1993) indicates an elevation of 92 feet above NGVD 29 (90.8 feet above NAVD 88) for Lake Angelo.
-A topographic map of the lake basin generated in support of Minimum Levels development (Figure 3) indicates that the lake extends over 31 acres at an elevation of 92 feet above NGVD 29 (90.8 feet above NAVD 88).
+The 1953 United States Geological Survey 1:24,000 Avon Park, Fla. quadrangle map (photorevised 1972 and 1987) indicates an elevation of 124 feet above NGVD 29 (123 feet above NAVD 88) for Lake Anoka.
+The "Gazetteer of Florida Lakes" (Florida Board of Conservation 1969, Shafer et al. 1986) lists the area of Lake Anoka as 50 acres at this elevation.
+A topographic map of the lake basin generated in support of Minimum Levels development (Figure 3) indicates that the lake extends over 50 acres at an elevation of 124 feet above NGVD 29 (123 feet above NAVD 88).